 A more precise and consistent way to cook the steak would be to use a sensor to measure its internal temperature.
 If the recipe instructed you to cook the steak to an internal temperature of 165° F, you would get a much more consistent result, regardless of the oven used and other variables.

-SIM offers a number of key benefits:
+Scientific injection molding offers a number of key benefits:

 - It enables the molder to make data-driven recommendations that help the customer optimize their part design during the design for manufacturing (DFM) process.

-- It enables the molder to create an optimized tool design, based on mold flow analysis and best practices.
+- It enables the molder to create an optimized tool design based on mold flow analysis and best practices.

 - It helps the molder and customer to select the right material that meets their manufacturing requirements and will perform well in the field.